mythril-forge/vanilla-spells/spells/level-5/contagion.md

 ### Seizure
 The creature is overcome with shaking.
-The creature has disadvantage on Dexterity Checks, Dexterity Saving Throws, and attack rolls that use Dexterity.
+The creature has disadvantage on Dexterity Checks, Dexterity Saving Throws, and Attack Rolls that use Dexterity.

 ### Slimy Doom
 The creature begins to bleed uncontrollably.